taless474/plexil1/doc/src/getting-started.md

-By default, the top-level Makefile builds the `universalExec` and `testExec` command line applications, the IpcAdapter and UpdAdapter interface adapters, the Standard %PLEXIL compiler, the Plexilscript compiler, the %PLEXIL Checker, and the %PLEXIL Viewer.
+By default, the top-level Makefile builds the `universalExec` and `testExec` command line applications, the IpcAdapter and UpdAdapter interface adapters, the Standard %PLEXIL compiler, the Plexilscript compiler, the %PLEXIL Checker, the %PLEXIL Viewer, and this documentation.

 If your application needs a customized build of the %PLEXIL Executive, you can build it using either the GNU Autotools or CMake.
 Which to